How to tell if your VPN is working and truly hiding your IP address. Updated tools for 2023.

 For a more detailed analysis of your connection, conduct a check at IPLeak, first without your VPN enabled and then with it enabled.

-IPLeak provides rich information about a number of aspects of your connection.
-Not only will IPLeak display your IP address, but it will detect DNS leaks too (see below).
+IPLeak provides a lot of information about several aspects of your connection.
+It'll even detect DNS leaks (see below).

 DNS, short for domain name system, is used to translate numerical IP addresses into domain names (and vice versa) because domain names are much easier to remember than IP addresses.